Herbalist: job description

 - growing and producing herbal remedies

 Most herbalists are self-employed, working full or part-time from home or from their own practice.
 Many work as part of a team of alternative health practitioners for private practices such as specialist and complementary health care clinics and herbal dispensaries.
-Membership with the National Institute of Medical Herbalists (NIMH) allows you to list your services on the website.
+If you are a member of the National Institute of Medical Herbalists (NIMH) you can list your services on the website.

-Undergraduate herbalist courses take three to four years of full-time study to complete.
+Undergraduate herbal medicine courses take three to four years of full-time study to complete.
 When applying for postgraduate study, undergraduate qualifications in pharmacy, physiology, anatomy, biology, pharmacology, medicine and botany are of benefit.

-Pre-entry experience gained working in a clinic or dispensary is helpful, as is job shadowing local herbalists.
+Pre-entry experience gained working in a clinic or dispensary is helpful, as is experience of shadowing local herbalists.

 It is necessary to have a good understanding of anatomy and physiology, in addition to detailed knowledge of herbs and their preparation.
 Excellent interpersonal, listening and communication skills are essential when dealing with patients.
 As herbalists are often self-employed, strong business skills and organisational ability are of benefit.
 Herbalists also need to possess a mature, confident, sensitive and resilient temperament.